netdata/netdata/packaging/installer/methods/source.md

     of `packaging/mosquitto.version` in your Netdata sources.
 2. Obtain the sources for that version by either:
     -   Navigating to https://github.com/netdata/mosquitto/releases and
-        donwloading and unpacking the source code archive for that release.
+        downloading and unpacking the source code archive for that release.
     -   Cloning the repository with `git` and checking out the required tag.
 3. If building on a platfom other than Linux, prepare the mosquitto sources by running `cmake -D WITH_STATIC_LIBRARIES:boolean=YES .` in